 Company position

 Folium is positioned as an AI operating-capability company.
-The business can consult, design, build, integrate, prove, govern, and operate across the layers customers actually need.
+The business can consult and forward engineer, design, build, integrate, validate, govern, and operate across the layers customers actually need.

 | Layer | What Folium can build | Why it matters |